 The windshield wipers aren't working because the wiper motor is damaged.
-Alternatively, this might happen if the wiper transmission, control module, or switch gets internal damages.
+Alternatively, this might happen if the wiper transmission, control module, or switch gets internally damaged.

 The window wiper blades are made of a metal frame on top of a rubber blade.
 The rubber blade wears out as you use the wipers; it becomes stiff and may crack or break apart.
 When the rubber in the wiper blade gets stiff, the wipers won't move smoothly across the windshield.
 Instead, they will shake or shudder, sometimes even making loud noises at that.
 If this continues, the rubber blade might fall apart, leading to streaks on your windshield, and the wipers won't be able to clean properly.